Ben Bell: 2025 Gore mayoral election

 On 22 February 2025, Bell confirmed that he would seek a second term as mayor of Gore during the 2025 Gore mayoral election.
 Bell was re-elected for a second term as mayor.
 According to preliminary results, he received 2,917 votes, defeating his sole opponent, Gore businesswoman Nicky Davis (who received 1,270 votes).

+Second term, 2025-present

+On 19 November 2025, the Gore District Council introduced a new portfolio-based governance structure with Mayor Bell and Cr Neville Peat heading the regional relationships portfolio.
+In mid November 2025, Bell and Greenpeace New Zealand clashed over Gore's nitrate level measurement methodology, with the latter recording a higher level of nitrates in drinking water than the Gore Council.